appwrite/templates/dart/sign_in_with_google/README.md

 1. The user's email will be verified if Google has verified it and it hasn't been already in Appwrite.
 1. A token will be returned allowing the user to exchange the token for a session via `account.createSession()`.

-> Note: This function verifies the Google ID token using Google's tokeninfo endpoint as described in the [official documentation](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token).
+> Note: This function verifies the Google ID token by validating its cryptographic signature using Google's public keys (JWK format), as recommended in the [official documentation](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token).
+The function also validates the token's audience, issuer, and expiry claims.

 ## 🧰 Usage